Practice Dr. Katmer

 One of these leech active ingredients, hirudin, is a globally recognized medicine that is used to treat various blood clotting disorders, including heart attacks.

-On the following pages you will certainly find interesting information about this unique animal and medicinal product, which has been classified by the legislature as a finished medicinal product for several years now, a clear indication of its effectiveness.
+On the following pages you will surely find interesting information about this unique animal and medicinal product, which has been classified by the legislature as a finished medicinal product for several years now, a clear indication of its effectiveness.

 First, a few facts in bullet points: